matthewincardona/iste-340-project2/README.md

 # iste-340-project2

-Run the vite server with:
-npm run dev
+Run the vite server.
+Tailwind should automatically start and watch for changes. npm run dev

-Start the Tailwind service with: npx tailwindcss -i ./src/index.css -o ./dist/output.css --watch